 At Smithville Animal Hospital, we can clean up your pet's mouth and resolve many oral health issues.
 For more complex issues or specialty dentistry, we refer to Blue Pearl or Companion Animal Dentistry of Kansas City.

 What is a dental cleaning?

 A dental cleaning, or dental prophylaxis, is performed under anesthesia.
-Prior to anesthesia, your pet will have a physical examination, blood work if indicated and an IV catheter will be placed.
-Once under anesthesia, a complete oral examination will be performed.
+Prior to anesthesia, your pet will have a physical examination, blood work, and an IV catheter will be placed.
+Once under anesthesia, a complete oral examination will be performed and we will take dental radiographs.
+Your pet will have IV fluids during the procedure.
 The plaque and calculus will then be removed with an ultrasonic scaler - similar to the one your dentist uses.

 Once your pet's teeth are cleaned up, we can then repeat the oral examination and assess each tooth for gingival pocket depth, root exposure, fractures or bone loss.
 Any teeth that are loose, have root or furcation exposure or fractures resulting in pulp cavity exposure will be extracted.
 Following extraction, the gum tissue is closed with absorbable suture.